Skip to Content

 Biography

-Elizabeth Currin is a faculty member in the curriculum studies concentration of the online Ed.D. in Educational Practice and Innovation.
-She primarily teaches courses on action research and also serves as a liaison within the Professional Development Schools Network.
+Elizabeth Currin primarily teaches action research courses in the curriculum studies concentration of the online Ed.D. in Educational Practice and Innovation.
+Actively involved with the university’s Professional Development Schools Network as the PDS Fellows liaison, she also serves as a co-editor of PDS Partners: Bridging Research to Practice.
 Her prior experience as a high school English teacher influences her scholarly interest in stories by and about teachers, encompassing practitioner research, the history of education, and representations of schools in popular culture.

 Selected Publications